Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_hld.md

 For .NET Modules the following wrappers will be provided:
 1. `Message` - Object that represents a message;

-2. `MessageBus` - Object that represents the broker, which passes messages between modules;
+2. `Broker` - Object that represents the broker, which passes messages between modules;

 3. `IGatewayModule` - interface that has to be implemented by the .NET Module;

 4. `nativeDotNetHostWrapper` - Uses DLLImport to marshal call to dotnetHost_PublishMessage.
-This will be transparent to the .NET User, it will be called by the MessageBus Class when the user calls Publish.
+This will be transparent to the .NET User, it will be called by the Broker Class when the user calls Publish.

 The high level design of these objects and interfaces is documented below: